tale-toul/OCP4UPIAWS/README.md

 $ cp upi-ssh* ~/.ssh
 ```

 1. [Create the **install-config.yaml** file](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#installation-generate-aws-user-infra-install-config_installing-aws-user-infra).- This file is the configuration file that will describe the cluster to be installed, and it is fed to the installer program.
-An easy way to create the file is by using the install program with the options "create install-config" and answer the questions asked.
+The easiest way to create the file is by using the install program with the options "create install-config" and answer the questions asked.
 The option **--dir** is followed by a directory name, it is best to use a new empty directory to avoid conflic with any other installation, if the directory does not exist the installation program will create it:
  The base domain for the cluster must exist before running the command, otherwise the installer program will not get pass that question.

 ```shell